JetBrains/teamcity-documentation/topics/customizing-notifications.md

 ```

-The example below shows the snippet included into the `build_failed.ftl` template: the errors will be listed in both the plain text and the html part of the e\-mail:
+The example below shows the snippet included into the `build_failed.ftl` template: the errors will be listed in both the plain text and the html part of the email:

 ```XML
 <#-- Uses FreeMarker template syntax, template guide can be found at http://freemarker.org/docs/dgui.html -->